-Both the Pixelbook and Pixel Slate are premium machines crafted from aluminum and feature tough Corning Gorilla Glass.
-As a tablet, the Pixel Slate features an aluminum backing in “Midnight Blue” with a beautiful screen — more details on that later — on the front.
+The Pixel Slate features an aluminum backing in Midnight Blue, complementing a beautiful screen on the front.
 The Pixelbook presents itself as a laptop with a silver aluminum finish and a white glass accent on its lid.
 While both devices are forged from the same materials, their overall designs serve very different functions.

 Those looking for a healthy port selection won’t find much more on either machine than a few USB-C ports.
 The Pixelbook features two USB-C ports, a fingerprint sensor, and a 3.5mm headphone jack, while the Pixel Slate offers two USB-C ports and the Pixel Slate Keyboard accessory connector.

 The Slate doesn’t have a 3.5mm headphone jack.
 Users will instead need to rely on wireless headphones, or the included USB-C adapter.

 Chrome OS is a lightweight operating system that typically doesn’t require much under the hood, with many budget models packed with a suitable Intel Celeron CPU.
 However, Google’s flagship machines give you the option to go premium with respectably fast Intel Core processors.
 Add a healthy amount of RAM, and both devices are ready to tackle the web without issues.